You've followed all the "tried and true" blogging rules.

-Choose one or two main topics that you are going to focus on.
+Choose one or two main topics that you’re going to focus on.

 Online marketing and working at home?
 That’s fine.
 Especially if you want to combine the two and write about online marketing tips for home businesses.

-The type of person you want to target will help determine the posts you will write about.
+The type of person you want to target will help determine the posts you’ll write about.

 Back in 2003, Song Airlines was launched.
 Don’t remember them?
-They only lasted for 3 years, and those few years they did not yield a profit.
+They only lasted for 3 years, and during those few years they didn’t yield a profit.
 Why?
 Instead of marketing to existing travelers who would like their service, they tried to create a whole new subculture.
 One of their slogans was “We are not an airline, we are a culture.”
-Unfortunately, no one bought into that culture and the airlines quickly tanked.
+Unfortunately, no one bought into that culture and the airline quickly tanked.

 Blogs that are too narrow and have no real interested audience will have a hard time succeeding.